PennDot Defends Sinkhole

 Surely that’s the biggest pothole in the great Commonwealth of Pennsylvania, you’re probably thinking: not even close.

 “There’s a pothole near Altoona,” continued Ron Smith the longtime PennDOT official who’s blind in one eye, but you can’t really tell, “that’s so big, they’ve turned it into a skate park.”

 When queried as to why the potholes aren’t just fixed, Ron Smith the longtime PennDOT official who lost most of his body hair in a freak hot tar accident, replied derisively.
 “Don’t you think we’ve tried?
 We lost five good men trying to fill a pothole out near Scranton.
 Those were five quality PennDOT workers who put in two to three solid days of work a month.”
 He paused for a moment of reflection.
 “They had to bury empty caskets.”

 “Doesn’t that screw up traffic?”
 He was asked.

 “Of course it does,” Ron Smith, the longtime PennDOT official cackled with laughter as two of the final three teeth fell from his mouth, “but that’s not PennDOT’s problem.”

-When asked how long Satan had been running PennDOT, he became very quiet and replied solemnly, “a very long time.”
+When asked how long the incompetent bureaucrats had been running PennDOT, he became very quiet and replied solemnly, “a very long time.”

 It was later learned from Ron Smith, the longtime PennDOT official who has a freakish amount of thick and robust nose hair despite the hot tar incident, that there was a pothole in Erie County so large, it was filled in with water and made an honorary Great Lake–people waterski there.